nondeterministic/test/README.md

 ***

 ### Prerequisites
-This project is a simple REST-API demonstration.
-You will need Node.js and MongoDB installed in order to execute it on your own machine.
-If you are merely interested in trying out the permanently installed cloud application, you will not need any of the following.
+This project is a simple REST-API demonstration using Node.js.
+You will need Node.js (obviously) and MongoDB installed in order to execute it on your own machine.
+If you are merely interested in trying out the permanently installed cloud application, you may instead skip this section.

 #### Files of this project
 Below you will find a brief description of the various project files: